-BSS Group is a trusted independent firm of building consultants.
-Our team of expert consultants has unmatched experience across the full spectrum of building quality matters.
+Our team of experts provide an unmatched service across the full spectrum of building quality matters.

 This places us in the strongest position to offer independent, trusted advice to owners, developers and builders at every stage in the construction process.

 Our home inspection and reporting services are offered by the most proficient building consultants within our profession.

 We’ll pay close attention to detail as we methodically inspect your property.
 Following this we’ll provide a detailed report listing defects that we have identified, alongside advice on how to best address them.

 A BSS Group report offers peace of mind throughout the building process and beyond.
 It will ensure your project complies with all the relevant standards.
 It is designed to support the effective resolution of any future concerns or disputes.

 Reporting on full inspections or single issues, our team can provide independent, authoritative advice on:

 - Building defects and quality

 - Relevant building codes and Australian Standards